THAT WHICH IS PERFECT

 “That day” is the Day of the Lord, the time when our adamic nature is subdued and Christ takes His place on the throne of our personality.
 That is the day when we know as we are known.

-For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.
+For now we see in a mirror, dimly, but then face to face.
+Now I know in part, but then I shall know just as I also am known.
 (I Corinthians 13:12)

 The abiding in Christ we are mentioning is the spiritual fulfillment of the Old Testament feast of Tabernacles (Leviticus 23:34).
 The feast of Tabernacles comes after the feast of Pentecost.
 After we have received the baptism with the Holy Spirit we are to press forward until we know by experience that Christ is in His Father, and we are in Christ, and Christ is in us.